creativecommons/cc-resource-archive/resourcetemplate.md

 **image-full and image-thumb**

 Image-full should be 500px * 375px.
 Image-thumb should be 200*150.
-Put in the "docs/\_assets/images" folder.
+Put in the "docs/_assets/images" folder.
 Use the full title as the filename, separated by hyphens.

 **image-alt**

 Image-alt is a brief and descriptive text that explains the content of the image for those who can not see it.
-Image-alt should be concise and brief and depicit the purpose of the image.
+Image-alt should be concise and brief and depict the purpose of the image.

 **topic**